thabo-lebelo/thabo-lebelo/README.md

 <br>

 ## **I'm a Software Developer / DevOps Engineer.**
-- 🚀  I specialize in AWS, with experience in design and implementation.
+- 🚀  I specialize in AWS cloud development, with experience in design and implementation.
 - 💻  Check out my blog [thabo-lebelo](https://www.thabo-lebelo.com/) where occasionally share IT content.
 - 😃  I am passionate about my work and always eager to connect with other experts.
 - 📚  See all my Certifications here 👉🏽 [Credly](https://www.credly.com/users/thabo-lebelo)